SyCLoPS User Manual¶

 ,--maxlon

 in the DetectNodes command.
-If your domain boundaries are not parallel to latitude or longitude, you can create a mask file as input to DetectNodes to define a buffer zone of your domain (with the grid labeled "1" as the buffer zone).
-Then add something like--thresholdcmd BUFFER_ZONE_MASK,=,1,0.0
+If your domain boundaries are not parallel to latitude or longitude, you can create a mask file as an input to DetectNodes to define a detection zone of your domain (with the grid labeled "1" in that zone).
+Then add something likeZONE_MASK,=,1,0.0

 SyCLoPS_classifier.py